dmariel/upvote-action/README.md

 ## Installation

-*Note: For the course *DD2482 Automated Software Testing and DevOps*, the only thing needed for the functionality to run is for the course-administrators to merge the PR-submission and create a label `Upvote - Course Automation` in the *DD2482 Automated Software Testing and DevOps* course repository.

 This section describes how the functionality is installed on a repository:

 1. Include a `.github/workflows` directory to the repository in the default branch.